Writing a CV

 - Keep it positive.

-- Make sure it is Easy to read with space between each section
+- Make sure it is easy to read with space between each section.

-- No more than two pages long
+- It should be no more than two pages long.

 What should I include?